Amir-Rastkhadiv/Love-Running/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer follwing [Course modules](https://codeinstitute.net) at code institue.

 ### Media

--   All Images were created by the developer.
+-   All Images were created by [Code Institute](https://codeinstitute.net)

 ### Acknowledgements

--   My Family for their support in particular my siblings.
+-   My Family for their affections, ongoing support, and in particular, my siblings for their encouraging pieces of advice.

+-   Toutor support South Devon University-College.

 -   My Mentor for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.